Shaping general practice

 Undergraduate primary care tariff

-The RCGP has worked closely with the Society for Academic Primary Care (SAPC) to apply further political pressure in relation to the ongoing underfunding of undergraduate general practice teaching.
-Besides sending several letters to the Secretary of State and the Department of Health, the RCGP embarked on a postcard campaign to raise awareness of the issue amongst medical students and the training community, and to build their voice to continue to make the case to government.
+The RCGP has worked closely with the Society for Academic Primary Care (SAPC) to apply further political pressure around the ongoing underfunding of undergraduate general practice teaching.
+Besides sending several letters to the Secretary of State and the Department of Health, the RCGP embarked on a postcard campaign to raise awareness of the issue amongst medical students and the training community.
+The RCGP aims to build their voice to continue to make the case to government.

 The RCGP received hundreds of physical and digital postcards which were delivered to the Department of Health on Wednesday 26 June 2019 by medical students, foundation doctors and GP trainees.
 Alongside these postcards, over 600 emails were sent directly from students, members and supporters to the Secretary of State, expressing their concerns on the issue.